-The North End is Boston’s oldest residential neighborhood, and one of the oldest neighborhoods in the US.
+The North End is Boston’s oldest residential neighborhood and one of the oldest neighborhoods in the US.
 While once home to Italian immigrants who couldn’t wait to move to the suburbs, it is now one of the most sought-after neighborhoods in Massachusetts.
 While once home to the Puritans and later the Irish, Portuguese, and Jewish immigrants, Italians arrived throughout the 20th century and started making it their own by opening many businesses such as restaurants, bakeries, and other food establishments.
 For example, the Prince Macaroni Company was born on Prince Street in the North End.
 Italians also brought their religious customs and festivals; locals still celebrate many today.

 Summer weekends in the North End are like one giant street party.
-The religious celebrations are accompanied by musical bands proudly playing old Italian tunes, street vendors, food stalls, face painting for the youngsters and religious processions.
+The religious celebrations are accompanied by musical bands proudly playing old Italian tunes, street vendors, food stalls, face painting for the youngsters, and religious processions.
 This year, the feast of Santa Maria di Anzano kicks off the festivities on June 4th, while the feast of Santa Rosalia di Palermo ends the season on September 10th.
 In between, celebrations are dedicated to St. Pio, St. Joseph, Madonna Della Cava, and the Fisherman’s Feast.
 Celebrated the last weekend in August, the largest feast is devoted to St. Anthony of Padua.

-With its narrow and dense streets, the one-square mile neighborhood is home to approximately 10,000 residents.
-With over 100 restaurants and bakeries to choose from, visitors mostly flock to the North End to eat!
-Hanover Street is the “Main Street” of the North End and one can easily spend several hours strolling and stopping at the numerous shops or historical sites along the way.
+With its narrow and dense streets, the one-square-mile neighborhood is home to approximately 10,000 residents.
+With over 100 restaurants and bakeries to choose from, visitors mainly flock to the North End to eat!
+Hanover Street is the “Main Street” of the North End, and one can easily spend several hours strolling and stopping at numerous shops or historical sites along the way.

 193 Salem Street